tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 ## Kyber

 Kyber offers several parameter sets with varying levels of security and performance trade-offs.
-This document specifies the use of the Kyber algorithm at three security levels: Kyber512, Kyber768 and
+This document specifies the use of the Kyber algorithm at two security levels: Kyber512 and Kyber768
-Kyber1024.
 Kyber key generation, encapsulation and decaspulation functions are defined in {{?I-D.cfrg-schwabe-kyber}}.

 # Hybrid Key Representation with JOSE